 We have plenty of areas to choose from for sunset but the pinnacle of heather locations in the Peak District has to be Millstone Edge and Over Owler Tor.
 This small but diverse area has so many different compositions to photograph and to top it off is the best display of heather in the Peak District year on year.

 We will meet at 12:30 and do a meet and greet with the other photographer’s to get to know each other before heading out.
 As mentioned before the first part of the day is just practising to get ready for the sunset and will be at a relaxed pace in somewhere like Padley Gorge.

 We will break for some food around 16:30 and if there’s time we will do an introduction to post-processing to show you the basics of Lightroom and how to edit an image.
-The day will finish at approx 20:30 after sunset.
+The day will finish after sunset at approx 20:30.

 Upon booking you will be provided with a questionnaire to fill out which is a requirement of attending.
 I will also provide a recommended kit list and what to bring.

 Throughout the day we will look at techniques such as focusing, using a tripod, use of filters vs exposure blending, composition, working with the light and more.

 I am more than happy to discuss other more advanced techniques on 1-2-1 basis as well as to the group, depending on what is beneficial.

 The day is tailored around you as much as possible and I strive to give each of you on the course for that day the best day possible.
 At the end of the day, you will have hopefully learnt new techniques and taken away some imagery you will be proud of.
 I am a friendly and relaxed tutor and I welcome you to keep in touch with me after the course to ask me any questions you may have looked over on the day.
 I have also created a Facebook client area where you can keep in touch, share your photos and keep in touch with other attendees from the day.